FengWei-Pi/fengwei-pi.github.io/README.md

-My personal website built with React.
-See it here: https://fengwei-pi.github.io/
+This reopsitory houses [my personal website](https://fengwei-pi.github.io/), built with React and hosted statically with Github Pages.